themcny/phase-0/week-1/reflections.md

 -help = gives help on a bash

-# 1.4 Forking and Clonging Reflection
+# 1.4 Forking and Cloning Reflection

 To create a new repo, log in to your github account and navigate to the github.com homepage while logged in.
 About halfway down the page, on the right side, there will be a green button saying "+ New repository".
 Click on this green button.
 Now you can name your repo, set it private (or keep it private) and add a license (like the MIT License).